forcedotcom/cli/releasenotes/sf/README.md

 Here are the new and changed features in recent updates of the `sf` executable of Salesforce CLI.

-We usually publish a new version of `sf` on Thursdays, bundled with the weekly `sfdx` release.
+We publish a new stable version of `sf` on Thursdays, bundled with the weekly `sfdx` release.
+We also publish a release candidate in the `sfdx` executable's `stable-rc` version.
+The release candidate contains changes that will likely be in the final weekly version.

 Run `sf version` to display the version installed on your computer.
-Run `sfdx update` to update to the latest available version.
+Run `sfdx update` to update to the latest available stable version.

+Run `npm install @salesforce/cli@latest-rc -g` to update to the `sf` release candidate.
+To go back to the latest version, run `npm install @salesforce/cli -g`.

 [Click here for the release notes for the `sfdx` executable.](../sfdx/README.md)

+## 1.2.0 (Nov 3, 2021) [stable-rc]

+These changes are in the Salesforce CLI (`sf` executable) release candidate.
+We plan to include these changes in next week's official release.
+This list isn't final and is subject to change.

+* FIX: Running `sfdx update` now also updates `sf` to its latest version.

 ## 1.1.5 (Oct 28, 2021)